cisco/mercury/README.md

    * **/etc/mercury/mercury.cfg** for the configuration file
    * **/etc/systemd/system/mercury.service** for the systemd unit file

+The output file directory is owned by the user **mercury**; this user is created by the 'make install' target, which must be run as root.
 The installation prefix **/usr/local/** can be changed by running ./configure with the --prefix argument, for instance `--prefix=$HOME'.
+If you want to install the program somewhere in your home directory, you probably don't want to create the user mercury; you should use the 'make install-nonroot' target, which does not create a user, does not install anything into /etc, and does not install a systemd unit.

 #### Compile-time options
 There are compile-time options that can tune mercury for your hardware, or generate debugging output.
 Each of these options is set via a C/C++ preprocessor directive, which should be passed as an argument to "make".
 For instance, to turn on debugging, first run **make clean** to remove the previous build, then run **make "OPTFLAGS=-DDEBUG"**.
 This runs make, telling it to pass the string "-DDEBUG" to the C/C++ compiler.
 The available compile time options are: